 Step 2.
 Resize the Texture Layer

 Select the texture layer and go to the Edit drop-down menu.
 Click Edit > Free Transform (Ctrl or ⌘T).
 Drag the corners and edges until the texture covers your image layer.
 Holding the Shift key as you drag will let you drag each edge independently.
 Click the checkmark on the top of the workspace or hit Return or Enter.

 Also, try rotating the texture layer for a different effect.
 Go to Edit > Transform > Rotate 90° Clockwise.
 Or open Free Transform and hover your cursor over a corner.
 The cursor will change to an arc with two arrows.
 Click and pull the corners around to rotate the image.

 Resize until the texture layer covers your main image.
 The next step is to blend the layers.
 This will reveal your main photo and combine the layers.

 Step 3.
 Change the Blending Mode

 There is no “right” blending mode.
 When adding textures, popular blend modes are Lighten, Overlay, and Soft Light.
 But click through each blend mode to see how your image changes.
 Some blend modes let your main image show through more than others.
-Others will change the colours in your image.
+Others will change the colors in your image.